Fixed rate mortgages are often considered the safest type of mortgage because your monthly repayments are fixed for an agreed period of time

 - Fixed rate mortgages make it easier to budget, because you know exactly what your repayments will be for the duration of the fixed rate period.

-The disadvantages of a fixed rate mortgage
+The disadvantages of fixed rate mortgages

 - If you want to pay off your fixed rate mortgage early you may be subject to an early redemption penalty, which can be expensive.

 - Some fixed rate mortgages come with extended tie-in periods.
 This means that the borrower has to keep their mortgage with the lender for a set period of time even after the fixed rate mortgage period has ended, or face an early repayment charge.

 - If the lender’s standard variable rate falls, or interest rates fall during the fixed rate period you may be left paying over the odds.

 Things to consider when choosing a fixed rate mortgage